 Festival of Lights

-The most recent season of the Festival of Lights ran from December 1, 2018, until January 6, 2019.
-Celebrating its 34th anniversary in 2018/19, the event is Vancouver’s longest running winter holiday attraction.
+Celebrating its 35th anniversary in 2019/20, the event is Vancouver’s longest running winter holiday attraction.

 Where and When

 The Festival of Lights takes place at VanDusen Botanical Garden which is located at 5151 Oak Street in Vancouver.
 Its main parking lot is just off West 37th Avenue.
 There is also street parking along Oak and nearby side streets.

 The garden is open for the Festival of Lights from 4:00 until 9:30 pm for the entire month of December, except for the 25th as it’s closed on Christmas Day.
-From around mid-December until Christmas Eve, and then again from Boxing Day until New Year’s Day, it is also open until one hour later, so until 10:00 pm.
+After Christmas Day, it is open for the same hours, 4:00 until 9:30 pm, every day including Boxing Day and New Years up until January 5th.